Virtual Boy: Promotion

 Nintendo extensively advertised the Virtual Boy and claimed to have spent on early promotional activities.
 Advertising promoted the system as a paradigm shift from past consoles; some pieces used cavemen to indicate a historical evolution, while others utilized psychedelic imagery.
 Nintendo targeted an older audience with advertisements for the Virtual Boy, shifting away from the traditional child-focused approach it had employed in the past.
 Nintendo portrayed the system as a type of virtual reality, as its name indicates.
 Nintendo also focused on the technological aspects of the new console in its press releases, neglecting to detail specific games.

 Challenged by showing three-dimensional gameplay on two-dimensional advertisements, the company partnered with Blockbuster and NBC.
 A campaign promoted NBC's late 1995 lineup alongside the Virtual Boy.
 American viewers were encouraged via television advertisements on NBC to rent the console for $10 at a local Blockbuster.
 This affordable demonstration provided 750,000 consoles for rent, some in a clamshell Blockbuster case.
 Upon returning the unit, renters received a coupon for $10 off its purchase from any store.
 The promotion included 3,000 Blockbuster locations, and sweepstakes with prizes including trips to see the taping of NBC shows.
 The popular rental system proved harmful to the Virtual Boy's long-term success, allowing gamers to see just how non-immersive the console was.
 By mid-1996, Blockbuster was selling its Virtual Boy units at $50 each.
 The marketing campaign overall was commonly thought of as a failure.

 Hardware

 The CPU is an NEC V810 32-bit RISC chip, making the Virtual Boy Nintendo's first 32-bit system.
 The Virtual Boy system uses a pair of 1×224 linear arrays (one per eye) and rapidly scans the array across the eye's field of view using flat oscillating mirrors.
 These mirrors vibrate back and forth at a very high speed, thus the mechanical humming noise from inside the unit.
-Each Virtual Boy game cartridge has a yes/no option to automatically pause every 15–30 minutes so that the player may take a break before any injuries come to the eyes.
+Each Virtual Boy game cartridge has a yes/no option to automatically pause every 15–30 minutes so that the player may take a break to prevent eye strain.
 One speaker per ear provides the player with stereo audio.